 Participants who were diagnosed with MCR were twice as likely to develop dementia in the next 10 years, compared with those who were considered to be healthy.

-A team of researchers in Belgium found that the way a woman moves her body when walking can indicate if she recently had (or may soon have) a vaginal orgasm.
+A team of researchers in Belgium found that the way a woman moves her body when she walks can indicate if she recently had a vaginal orgasm.

 The study was published in the Journal of Sexual Medicine.
 They examined the sexual history of healthy women and tried to “guess” whether they had experienced a vaginal orgasm or not.